cayennes/memobook/README.md

 because it was less work to create the lists than decks of cards - and sometimes even just used the list in the textbook.)

-Memobook doesn't realize the dream of the best of both worlds, but it has an interface close to what I imagine such a thing would have.
-It's an experiment in whether this kind of approach is something worth pursuing.
+This is an experiment in whether this kind of thing is something worth pursuing.

 ## License

-Copyright © 2014 Cayenne Geis
+Copyright © 2014-2015 Cayenne Geis

 Distributed under the Eclipse Public License either version 1.0 or any later version.